Facilities

 Fab shop

-Richards of England's fabrication workshop is fully equipped to carry out any repair work or panel work to your vehicle.
+ROE's fabrication workshop is fully equipt to carry out any repair work or panel work to your vehicle.
 They are able to work on both aluminium and steel bodied vehicles.
 ROE can also fabricate components out of stainless steel and brass.
+The workshop consists of M.I.G and T.I.G welding plants, a band saw, an English wheel, a guillotine, sheet metal rollers, and various other specialist equipment.
+ROE are able to work on multiple projects thanks to the use of rotisseries and jigs.